 How do divorces normally work?

-Ask your lawyer about their experience in family law, and if they’ve specifically handled divorces or handle other areas too such as custody.
-Your lawyer doesn’t have to handle divorces solely.
+Ask your lawyer about their experience in family law, and if they specifically handle divorces or some other areas too such as custody.
+Your lawyer doesn’t have to solely handle divorces to be qualified.
 Your lawyer’s qualifications need to cater to everything involved in your case.
 Think of all aspects of your divorce, ask yourself:

 - Do you have kids?